What is the bench press?

 The lift itself takes place lying down on a specially designed bench.
 The bar is lifted off its hooks, brought down to the chest and pressed back up to the starting position.

 What muscles are used in the bench press?

 The main muscles used in this lift are the front shoulder muscles (anterior deltoids), pectoral muscles (pectoralis major) and triceps.

 Many other muscles act as fixators, helping stabilise the motion of the press.
 The fixator muscles used in the bench press include the abdominals and upper back (trapezius and rhomboids).

 In general, the bench is used for building up and strengthening the chest.

 The bench press is a compound exercise, which targets many different muscles across the entire body.

 It mainly uses upper body muscles and you can expect to see a strong increase in chest development from regular use.

 The areas of the chest most targeted depend on your grip.
 A close grip targets the middle chest and a wide grip the outer chest.

-Overall the benefits of the bench include:
+Overall the benefits of the bench press include: